UPDATED 01:58 18th August 2014

-The Honduran international signed a four year contract when he completed a transfer deadline day move from Tottenham Hotspur for an undisclosed fee in August 2011.
+After the Honduran international signed a four-year contract when he completed a transfer deadline day move from Tottenham Hotspur for an undisclosed fee in August 2011, he has endured much of his time in the Potteries on the sidelines due to a persistent knee problem.

 Palacios accompanied club record signing Peter Crouch in making the switch from White Hart Lane to the Britannia Stadium, but it was clear from the outset that he would need time to settle in at his new club as he worked his way back to fitness after knee surgery.